Under Lock & Key

 “Most do not need another ‘shiny’ product peddled from a cybersecurity vendor,” Fernandes says.
 “In reality, what you need most is a cybersecurity professional who can assist with maximizing your existing investment.”

 Colleges and universities that believe they have what they need are often short-sighted.
 In most cases, adding another layer of protection is the best course of action.
-It’s called avoiding the “pay me now or pay me a lot more later” mistake, says Mark Sinanian, senior director for Canon Solutions America’s Enterprise Services & Solutions division.
+It’s called avoiding the “pay me now or pay me a lot more later” mistake, says Mark Sinanian, VP, Marketing for Canon U.S.A.’s Enterprise Services & Solutions division.

 “When it comes to cybersecurity, it takes a meeting of the minds to get everyone on board, all of the stakeholders in the organization,” Sinanian says.